School of Art and Design

 Courses in Art Theory and Practice (ARTT)

 ARTT 2371.
-Fundamentals of Art Theory and Practice.
+Foundations of Art Education.

 Course Attribute(s): Writing Intensive